Beyond the Deadline: The Ongoing ADA Compliance Reality

 Continuous Monitoring Features

-- Auto-scan new uploads: Every file uploaded to LMS is automatically checked
+- Auto-scan new uploads — every file uploaded to LMS is automatically checked

-- Weekly reports: Department-by-department compliance scores
+- Weekly reports — department-by-department compliance scores

-- Alert thresholds: Immediate notification for critical violations
+- Alert thresholds — immediate notification for critical violations

-- Trend analysis: Is compliance improving or degrading over time?
+- Trend analysis — is compliance improving or degrading over time?

 Efficient Remediation Workflow

-- Issue detected → enters prioritized queue
+- Issue detected → enters prioritised queue

 - AI generates suggested fix